luiul/statistics-meets-logistics/README.md

 ## Crash Course

+Keep the following points in mind when working with Python:

-If a variable is being highlighted by the IDE, this keyword is reserved for an object!
+- If a variable is being highlighted by the IDE, this keyword is reserved for an object!
 - String interpolation / [.format()](https://pyformat.info/) on string = a way to insert things into a string.
 More info on [format method](https://www.w3schools.com/python/ref_string_format.asp).
 See improved [String Formatting Syntax Guide](https://realpython.com/python-f-strings/).
 - List = arrays in other languages.
 In Python a list can contain objects of different types.
 Lists can be nested (useful with 2D object, e.g. a matrix).
 Important function:
     - list(iterable) is a list constructor.